ogechukwu1/Web-Solution-With-Wordpress/README.md

 `http://<Web-Server-Public-IP-Address>/wordpress/`

-paste your public ip address of your webserver on your browser.
+_i.e paste your public ip address of your webserver on your browser._

 Result: